How many mutually unbiased bases are needed to detect bound entangled states?

 The proof also works for general pairs of Heisenberg-Weyl MUBs in prime dimensions $d=p$, however it is slightly more technical.
 For example, see the witnesses $\mathbf{W}_{(0,1)}$ and $\mathbf{W}_{(0,3)}$ defined in Sec. \ref{sec:d=3}.
 One may expect that a decomposition of the witness exists for $\emph{any}$ pair of MUBs, but a proof is hindered by the fact that the classification of pairs is an open problem.
 Hence, we are unable to describe the general structure of the witness and determine its decomposition.
-In fact, the classification of pairs of MUBs in $\mathbb{C}^d$ is equivalent to a classification all $(d\times d)$ complex Hadamard matrices, which is currently only known for $d\leq 5$ \cite{haagerup96}.
+In fact, the classification of pairs of MUBs in $\mathbb{C}^d$ is equivalent to a classification all $d\times d$ complex Hadamard matrices, which is currently known for $d\leq 5$ only \cite{haagerup96}.

-The situation is even more complicated since \emph{equivalent} sets of MUBs (up to some unitary transformation) can give rise to different witnesses.
+The situation is further complicated by the fact that \emph{equivalent} sets of MUBs (up to some unitary transformation) can give rise to different witnesses.
 For example, a unitary transformation connecting one set of MUBs to another may cause a permutation of the elements of the standard basis.
 Such a transformation would mean the witness no longer has the particular form given in Eq. (\ref{witness}), and the resulting effect on its (non-)decomposability is unclear.